hellmarbecker/blog/_posts/2023-06-28-indexes-in-apache-druid.markdown

 With multi-dimension range partitioning, Druid achieves the same functionality as a ***composite index***.
 In an RDBMS, you would use a composite index whenever you have a combination of columns that you use to filter or group by in most of the queries that you typically run.

-That being said, because we use bitmap indexes on all columns, we also achieve composite index functionality by margin bitmap indexes across columns.
+That being said, because we use bitmap indexes on all columns, we also achieve composite index functionality by merging bitmap indexes across columns.

 ### How Druid implements range index functionality